nebaughman/Katapult/README.md

 The primary point is that the Vue app can be served as static content from the Javalin server, allowing the whole app/api to be bundled as a single executable jar.

 If bundling is not desirable, the Vue app could be hosted separately.

+> CORS headers are supported by Javalin, but not yet configured, so hosting the API on a different domain than the app may cause cross-origin resource errors.

 ## Wishlist